List of water speed records: 1930s

-Like the land speed record, the water record was destined to become a scrap for national honour between the United Kingdom and the United States.
+In the 1930s, the water speed record, like the land speed record, became a contest for national honour between the United Kingdom and the United States.
 American success in setting records spurred Castrol Oil chairman Lord Wakefield to sponsor a project to bring the water record to Britain.
 Famed land speed racer and racing driver Sir Henry Segrave was hired to pilot a new boat, Miss England.
 Although the boat was not capable of beating Wood's Miss America, the British team did gain experience, which was put into an improved boat.
 Miss England II was powered by two Rolls-Royce aircraft engines and seemed capable of beating Wood's record.

-On 13 June 1930 Segrave piloted Miss England II to a new record of 158.94 km/h average speed during two runs on Windermere, in Britain's Lake District.
+On 13 June 1930, Segrave piloted Miss England II to a new record of 158.94 km/h average speed during two runs on Windermere, in Britain's Lake District.
 Having set the record, Segrave set off on a third run to try to improve the record further.
-Unfortunately during the run, the boat flipped, with both Segrave and his co-driver receiving fatal injuries.
+Unfortunately, the boat flipped during the run, with both Segrave and his co-driver receiving fatal injuries.

 Following Segrave's death, Miss England II was salvaged and repaired.
 Kaye Don was chosen as the new driver for 1931.
 However, during this time, Gar Wood recaptured the record for the U.S. at 164.41 km/h.
 A month later on Lake Garda, Don got the record back with 177.387 km/h.
 In February 1932, Wood responded, nudging the mark to 179.779 km/h.

 In response to the continued American challenge, the British team built a new boat, Miss England III.
 The design was an evolution of the predecessor, with a squared-off stern and twin propellers being the main improvements.
 Don took the new boat to Loch Lomond, Scotland, on 18 July 1932, improved the record first to 188.985 km/h, then to 192.816 km/h on a second run.

 Determined to have the last word over his great rival, Gar Wood built another new Miss America.
 Miss America X was 12 m long, powered by four supercharged Packard aeroplane engines.
 On 20 September 1932 Wood broke the 200 km/h barrier, driving his new boat to 200.943 km/h.
 It would prove the end of an era.
 Don declined to attempt any further records.
 Wood also opted to scale down his involvement in racing and returned to running his businesses.
 Somewhat ironically, both record-breakers lived into their 90s.
-Wood died in 1971, Don in 1985.
+Wood died in 1971, and Don in 1985.